 It is important that once your creditor takes you to court, you must not ignore it as you could end up with a higher amount of debt with added court fees and legal charges on top of your original debt outstanding.
 You may end up paying default judgement money which could have been avoided if the proper response has been submitted on time.

-Once CCJ (County court judgement) is granted against you, it will appear on your credit report in a separate section of ‘Public Information’ which shows entries of court judgements, bankruptcy and IVA.
-It remains on your credit report for six years from the time it was registered on your credit report.
+Once CCJ (County court judgement) is granted against you, it will appear on your credit report in a separate section of “Public Information” that shows entries of court judgements, bankruptcy and IVA.
+It remains on your credit report for six years since it got registered on your credit report.

 Any CCJ on your credit report negatively affect your credit report and scoring.

-Pre-Court order Notification
+Pre-Court Order Notification

-There are two parties in a court order claim.
+There are two parties in a court order claim:

-1.Claimant – The party who is making a claim against you in the court
+- Claimant – The party who is making a claim against you in the court

 Claim Form – N9

-It is highly recommended that you should not ignore court’s claim form.
+It is highly recommended that you should not ignore the court’s claim form.
 You should read it carefully and deal with it in a stipulated period. if you need help, you should contact your debt advisor or take professional help.